 What Is Aerospace Engineering?
+(Plus Types of Engineers)

 Engineering is a diverse career field that constantly evolves as new technology and resources become available.
-A subset of the larger field, aerospace engineering, provides numerous career opportunities for both analytical and critical thinkers with aptitudes for science and math.
-In this article, we discuss what aerospace engineering is and look at examples of aerospace engineering jobs to help you determine if a career in the industry is the right path for you.
+A subset of the larger field, aerospace engineering provides numerous career opportunities for both analytical and critical thinkers with aptitudes for science and math.
+If a career in aerospace engineering interests you, knowing more about the scope of this field can help you decide if this is an industry for you.

 What is aerospace engineering?